Was your flight delayed, cancelled or overbooked? You may be entitled to compensation: up to £ 510 per person!

 If the airline offered the passenger a re-routing, they are allowed to reduce the amount of compensation with 50%.
 To which flights does this apply?

-• the scheduled arrival of the original booked flight was exceeded by three hours, in respect of all intra-Community flights of more than 1,500 kilometres and for all flights between 1,500 and 3,500 kilometres;
+• the scheduled arrival of the original booked flight was exceeded by three hours, for all intra-Community flights of more than 1,500 kilometres and for all flights between 1,500 and 3,500 kilometres;

-• the scheduled arrival time of the originally booked flight was exceeded by four hours, in respect of all flights that do not fall under (a) or (b).
+• the scheduled arrival time of the originally booked flight was exceeded by four hours, for all flights that do not fall under (a) or (b).

 Want to know if your delay, cancellation, re-routing or denied boarding entitles you to compensation?
-Please refer to our 'claim calculator'.
-Fill in your flight number and date of flight, and we will tell you straight away if and how much money you can claim from the airline company.
+Please refer to our 'flight calculator' on our home page www.flight-delayed.co.uk.
+Fill in your flight number and date of flight, and we will tell you straight away if and how much money you can claim from the airline.

 Every year about 500 million people suffer from cancelled and delayed flights.
 Of these 500 million, 30 million are entitled to compensation.
 This results in three billion euros' worth staying in the possession of the airlines each year!
 This money belongs to air passengers, and we want to make sure that money ends up where it should be.